ansu555/Algorand_prototype-v0.0.1/README.md

 - **Automated DEX Graduation**: Auto-creates liquidity pools when funding target reached
 - **30-Day Vesting**: Fair token distribution with linear unlock schedule
 - **LP Lock**: 6-month liquidity pool locks for project credibility

+---

+## 🌍 Open-Source SDK

+This SDK is a feature-complete, developer-ready module.
+It manages the entire launchpad lifecycle, from project creation to bonding curve mechanics and DEX graduation.
+It is designed for an optimal developer experience (DX) with clear documentation and a logical, extensible structure.
+Its transparent design means that it can be packaged and published.

+Our open-source initiative includes:

+* **AI Agent Core:** Open-source the Natural Language Processing engine to become the standard for on-chain transactions in Web3, allowing other dApps to build on our technology.
+* **DEX Aggregator SDK:** Open-source the multi-DEX routing logic as a standalone library to provide a core DeFi building block for the ecosystem, solving a major developer need and enabling new applications.
+* **Gamified Quest System:** Open-source the quest framework as a plug-and-play module to help other projects drive engagement, adaptable to any protocol's needs.
+* **PyTeal Smart Contracts:** Open-source all smart contracts, starting with the launchpad, to build trust through public audits and community verification, establishing our SDK as reliable infrastructure.

+---

 ### 🎮 X Token Rewards System
 - **Quest-Based Earning**: Daily, weekly, milestone, and achievement quests